Peru’s Cleavages, Conflict, and Precarious Democracy

 Immediately after Fujimori’s election, he reversed his campaign promises and implemented economic policies dubbed the “Fujishock.”
 State expenditure was slashed, foreign investment laws were eased, tariffs were reduced, and privatization was initiated.
 Peru renegotiated its foreign debt and returned to the good graces of the international financial community.

 Why did Fujimori execute the autogolpe?
 The blame was placed primarily on Fujimori’s legislative minority by various scholars, including Kenney (2004, pp. 246–260) and Tanaka (1998, pp. 208–218).
 Fujimori’s Change 90 had only about 20% of the seats in the two houses of the legislature.
-Fujimori was pursuing draconian security measures opposed by the legislature, possibly, he could be impeached.
+Fujimori was pursuing draconian security measures opposed by the legislature.
+Possibly, Fujimori feared impeachment.

 In part due to the recovery of political peace and in part due to Fujimori’s policies, Peru’s economy grew robustly.
 The revenue from the government’s privatization program was immense; some of the funds were channeled to social programs and infrastructure for disadvantaged, remote communities.
 Dressed in a poncho and Andean-style hat, Fujimori visited these communities and inaugurated public works.
 Not surprisingly, Fujimori was popular and won the 1995 election easily.